 - If sand is allowed to sit for an extended period, they become compact and create difficulties for plants to spread their roots.

 - Had it’s not appropriately settled, sand can get sucked in aquarium equipment like filters and pumps and potentially damage them.

 - Some hate cleaning the sand only because they end sucking it up using a vacuum cleaner.
-But, you have to clean the sand substrates thoroughly once or twice a year, and that’s a painstaking job.
+But, you have to clean the sand substrates thoroughly once or twice a year, and that’s a meticulous job.
 Check my detailed article on how to clean aquarium sand.